 Channel Islands National Park provides a delightful break from the congestion and clamor of urban life.
 The islands are ideal for quiet, uninterrupted time with family and friends-wonderful places to hike, camp, snorkel, kayak, birdwatch, take photographs, sketch, or just relax to the soothing sounds of the natural world.

 However, since the park encompasses five islands and their surrounding one mile of the ocean, the decision of where to go and what to do can be challenging.
-So compiled below is a list of park highlights that we feel should not be missed.
+So compiled below is a list of activities and park highlights that we feel should not be missed.

 Channel Islands Live